 Regrettably, many of the patients I have personally seen or discussed with colleagues are actually worse off after receiving foreign care than had they not received any dental care at all.
 I have seen veneers with open margins – unsealed gaps between the prosthesis and natural tooth – resulting in failure and loss of the teeth if not retreat.
 We have all seen crowns and bridges fabricated using non-precious metals that resulted in severe periodontal inflammation, bleeding, and unsightliness.
 It is generally more time-consuming, complex, and costly to fix substandard care than treat a dental malady originally.

 Most complex care requires multiple visits to the dentist.
 The cost of repeated visits dramatically decreases the savings for return visits.
-I have personally been told repeatedly that a dentist took shortcuts – at the expense of the level of care – to avoid repeated visits.
+I have been repeatedly told that a dentist took shortcuts – at the expense of the level of care – to avoid repeated visits.
 And what if something goes wrong?
 I recently heard of a patient who received multiple implants in their home country and returned to their dentist in Virginia for the crowns that would go over the implants.
 Unfortunately, the dental implants were not FDA approved, and therefore the restoring dentist could not obtain the necessary components required to fabricate the implant-supported crowns.
-I have regrettably referred dozens of teeth for extraction in my career due to incomplete or poorly done root canal therapy or endodontics, which were not fixable, painful, and infected.
+I have referred dozens of teeth for extraction in my career due to incomplete or poorly done root canal therapy or endodontics, which were not fixable, painful, and infected.
 In some cases, the root canal filling materials were either antiquated or considered poisonous by U.S. health standards.

-The average consumer cannot differentiate between the level of care they receive when taking a dental vacation and the standardized level of care they receive in the United States.
+The average consumer cannot differentiate between the level of care they receive when taking a dental vacation and the standardized level of care in the United States.
 If one is to seek dental care in another country, they should be a wise consumer and only seek care from an American-trained dentist.
 Unlike medical tourism, where levels of training can be very similar, dental training is generally not.
-Although more costly, patients receiving dental care in the U.S. enjoy a far higher level of care than other parts of the world.
+Although more costly, patients receiving dental care in the U.S. enjoy a far higher level of care than in other parts of the world.